syndernightlord/lpq-stage8-tracker/README.md

 # LPQ Stage 8 — Box Combination Tracker

-A simple tool for tracking box combinations during Stage 8 of the Ludibrium Party Quest in MapleStory (pre-BB / private servers like MapleRoyals).
+A simple tool for tracking box combinations during Stage 8 of LPQ.

 Stage 8 has 126 possible combinations (5 players on 5 of 9 boxes).
 This page lets you check them off as you try them so your party never repeats one.